 Q6: Where do you meet?

-We meet at the Wolfe Center located at 2310 First Street, Napa, CA 94558 on the fourth Tuesday of each month from 7:00 to 9:00 pm.
+In Napa, we meet at the Wolfe Center located at 2310 First Street, Napa, CA 94558 on the fourth Tuesday of each month from 7:00 to 9:00 pm.
+In Conestoga, we meet at the St. Luke’s Episcopal Church* 1504 Myrtle St., Calistoga, CA 94515 on the second Thursday of each month from 6:30 to 8:30 pm.
 Check other chapter locations to see if there is one closer to you.

 Q7: Where can I find literature?